Fire and rescue services

 Call 190, or visit the nearest police station.

-Do not travel to all areas south and east of the Berm because of the risk of armed conflict.
+Do not travel within 30km of the northern or western side of the Berm (a militarised boundary) or all areas south and east of the Berm because of the risk of armed conflict.
 Western Sahara's status as part of Morocco is disputed.
-An active, militarised independence movement operates to the east of the Berm.
-See Safety.
+An active, militarised independence movement known as the Polisario Front operates to the east of the Berm.

 Full travel advice: Safety